-But infact, martial arts are educational tools, that can help cultivate both the mind and body.
+But infact, martial arts are educational tools, that can help cultivate both the mind and the body.

-When learning a martial art, for instance, one can acquire knowledge about the history of where the martial art origniated from, and how to participate in combats while respecting one another.
+When learning a martial art, for instance, one can acquire knowledge about the history of how the martial art origniated, and how to participate in combats while respecting one another.

 Martial arts education rarely focuses on techniques and ways to win a fight.